 Q: Can I use just one nameserver?

-Technically yes, practically no. Most TLDs require minimum 2 NS records for delegation.
+Technically yes, practically no. Most TLDs require a minimum of 2 NS records for delegation.
 Two is the floor, four is robust.
+If both share a single network or provider, you have a redundancy gap regardless of the count.

 For related issues, see Name server vs DNS records confusion, DNS changed site still down, and subdomain not resolving.